-- 1. An identification of, or a method for defining, the financial responsibility of each agency for providing services and to ensure FAPE to children with disabilities.
-The financial responsibility of each noneducational public agency, including the State Medicaid agency and other public insurers of children with disabilities, must precede the financial responsibility of the local education agency (LEA). - 2.
-The conditions, terms, and procedures under which an LEA must be reimbursed by other agencies. - 3.
-Procedures for solving interagency disputes (including procedures under which LEAs may initiate proceedings) under agreement or other mechanism to secure reimbursement from other agencies or otherwise implement the provisions of the agreement or mechanism. - 4.
-Policies and procedures for agencies to determine and identify the interagency coordination responsibilities of each agency to promote the coordination and timely and appropriate delivery of services.
+- 1. An identification of, or a method of defining, the financial responsibility of each agency for providing services and to ensure FAPE to individuals with disabilities.
+The financial responsibility of each noneducational public agency including the state Medicaid agency and other public insurers of individuals with disabilities must precede the financial responsibility of the Agency or a local education agency (LEA). - 2.
+The conditions, terms, and procedures under which the Agency or a LEA shall be reimbursed by other agencies. - 3.
+Procedures for solving inter-agency disputes (including procedures under which the Agency or LEAs may initiate proceedings) under agreement or other mechanism to secure reimbursement from other agencies or otherwise implement the provisions of the agreement or mechanism. - 4.
+Policies and procedures to determine and identify each agency's responsibilities for the coordination and timely delivery of services.

-The Iowa Department of Education and the Iowa Department of Human Services enter into an interagency agreement that delineates responsibilities for the administration of the Iowa Medical Assistance Program (IAMAP), a program for Medicaid reimbursement.
-Each of the area education agencies (AEAs) and the Department of Human Services also sign agreements to implement IAMAP
+The Iowa Department of Education and the Iowa Department of Human Services annually enter into an inter-agency agreement that delineates responsibilities for the administration of the Iowa Medical Assistance Program (IAMAP), a program for Medicaid reimbursement.
+The AEA and the Department of Human Services also sign an agreement to implement IAMAP.

-The Department of Corrections, the Department of Education and the AEAs sign an interagency agreement to provide special education services to student inmates requiring special education services incarcerated in Iowa's adult correction facilities.
+The Department of Corrections and the Department of Education sign an inter-agency agreement to provide special education services to individual inmates requiring special education services incarcerated in Iowa's adult correction facilities.